Adam Sørensen

-Adam Sørensen ([ˈɛːtɑm ˈsɶɐ̯ˀn̩sn̩]; born 11 November 2000) is a Danish professional footballer who plays as a left-back for Eliteserien club Bodø/Glimt.
+Adam Sørensen ([ˈɛːtɑm ˈsɶɐ̯ˀn̩sn̩]; born 11 November 2000) is a Danish professional footballer who plays as a left-back for Danish Superliga club OB.

 Club career

 Sørensen progressed through the Lyngby Boldklub youth academy after coming to the club from hometown side Herlev IF at U12 level.
 On 3 March 2018, he made his senior debut for the club in the Danish Superliga against Hobro IK at age 17 years and 116 days old, becoming the youngest player to debut for the club in the Superliga.

 He suffered relegation to the Danish 1st Division with the club on 9 May 2021 after a loss to last placed AC Horsens.
 He was a starter during the 2021–22 campaign, in which Lyngby managed immediately to win promotion back to the Superliga.
 Sørensen finished the season with 35 total appearances in which he scored one goal.

 On 12 January 2023, Sørensen was sold to Norwegian Eliteserien side FK Bodø/Glimt for a fee around 7,5 million DKK.
+At the end of December 2024, Sørensen joined Danish club OB on a 4,5-year contract.